pgurve22/Uplink-Sum-Rate-of-mMIMO-System/README.md

 ```

-Finally $SINR$ expression after simplification is given by -
+Finally $SINR$ expression after simplification is given as -

 ```math